 This guide will help you to self-evaluate your skills, abilities and competencies and to write a Personal Development Plan (PDP).
 Your PDP will include concrete actions to promote your professional development, through training and other development activities.
-Writing a PDP will help you to make the most of your time as a PhD researcher and avail of a range of training and resources available to you at University of Galway.
-Having a PDP will also help you to plan more productive meetings with your supervisor and GRC.
+Writing a PDP will help you to make the most of your time as a PhD student and avail of a range of training and resources available to you in NUI Galway.
+Having a PDP can also help you to plan more productive meetings with your supervisor and GRC.

-PART 1: SKILLS & KNOWLEDGE SELF-ASSESSMENT
+SKILLS & KNOWLEDGE SELF-ASSESSMENT